 A student who has been admitted to the Graduate School and has been accepted by the department or committee in charge of a major program in which the doctorate is offered may begin working toward a doctoral degree.
 However, the student has no official status as a doctoral student, and no assurance of acceptance as a doctoral candidate, until the Qualifying Examination has been passed.
-Graduate School policy and requirements for the Qualifying Examination can be found at https://gradschool.psu.edu/graduate-education-policies/gcac/gcac-600/gcac-604-qualifying-exam/.
+Graduate School policy and requirements for the Qualifying Examination are given in GCAC-604: https://gradschool.psu.edu/graduate-education-policies/gcac/gcac-600/gcac-604-qualifying-exam/.